 The Company enters into derivative instruments from time to time in the normal course of business in order to manage its exposure to fluctuations in copper price, gold price, and the Colombian peso/US dollar exchange rate.
 The Company does not enter into or trade derivative instruments for speculative purposes.
 The Company has not applied hedge accounting to these derivative transactions.
 Derivative instruments are marked-to-market at the end of each reporting period based on the terms of the arrangements and the expected settlement prices and/or rates.
-Any resulting mark-to-market adjustment would have been recognized in other financial assets or liabilities on the consolidated statement of financial position.
-During the year ended December 31, 2016, the Company recognized a negative net fair value adjustment of \$756,660 (2015 - positive \$223,810) on its derivative instruments, and a net realized gain of \$1,017,170 (2015 - \$Nii) on the settlement of its forward currency arrangements.
+Any resulting mark-to-market adjustment has been recognized in other financial assets or liabilities on the consolidated statement of financial position.
+During the year ended December 31, 2018, the Company recognized a positive net fair value adjustment of \$356,717 (2017 - \$458,926) on its derivative instruments, and a net realized gain of \$56,521 (2017 - loss of \$455,520) on the settlement of its derivative instruments.